MediciHouse07/Learning_Records/economic_money_banking.md

 2022/06/28:finished, retial or purchase money, versus whole sale gold money; this is 1500s to 1800s, king pay sodier in foreign land, pure fiat money is useless, a gold is neccessary for paying wage
 ### 1-4

+2023/12/02

+- taxing authority

 2022/07/05:
 - treasure issue T bills 5%, CB loan it to the treasury 5%, and issuse currency 0 %.
 - GOV like to arrogate this currency publish authority, it turns it to be a 0% rate of financing
 - authority espacially tax authority is an asset of GOV, enforce paying tax with their currency or jail, this is where fiat money get power, chartalist idea

 ### 1-5

+2023/12/02

+- quantity of money * velocity of money = price level * aggregate trasaction
+- MV=PT
+- you can't say what's it worth

 - 2022/07/09